atbay1989/LuriaInterpreter/README.md

 # ProjectLuria
 ### What is ProjectLuria?
-This is the implementation of an interpreter in Java for a simple C-like high-level-language named Luria.
-This is to fulfil requirements of an MSc.
+This is an implementation of an interpreter in Java for a simple high-level-language named Luria.
+This is part of a development project to fulfil the requirements of an MSc in Software Development at the University of Glasgow.
 ### Luria
-Luria is a simple C-like high-level language.
+Luria is a simple high-level language.
+It's syntax is C-like, but differs in that it is dynamically typed.

-It is dynamically typed; variables can represent a number (e.g. 1, 1.0, -1), a String (e.g. "0", "hello", "0world"), or a boolean (i.e. true, false).
+Variables can represent a number (e.g. 1, 1.0, -1), a String (e.g. "0", "hello", "0world"), or a boolean (i.e. true, false).
+Numbers are 'handled' by the interpreter as doubles; numbers ending ".0" are truncated upon their printing, e.g. "1.0" becomes "1".

 In valid Luria syntax we can declare variables as follows: